yuchdev/BookScrapper/README.md

 ## Output Specifications

-At this stage, the scraper will output a file called "books.csv" in the directory from where scrape_existing_books.py is executed.
+At this stage, the scraper will output a file called `books.csv` in the directory from where `scrape_existing_books.py` is executed.
 The file contains the results of the scrape, with the following fields, where applicable:

-authors, description, hash, isbn10, isbn13, publication_date, site, summary, tags, title, and url.
+- authors, description, hash, isbn10, isbn13, publication_date, site, summary, tags, title, and url.

 At a subsequent iteration, the option to store the results within MongoDB will be added.

 ## Tests

-Tests are contained within the ```test``` folder and are a not fully integrated at this stage.
+Tests are contained within the `test` folder and are a not fully integrated at this stage.

 ## Note on Performance

-At this stage, tests have shown an average of ~3.7s per Amazon book URL.
+At this stage, tests have shown an average of ~2.25s per book URL across all supported sites.
 This includes waiting periods to avoid being flagged by anti-bot measures.
 Although not 100% stable, most trial runs show a 99-100% accuracy.